LifeMiles has just launched their latest promotion on purchased miles.

 Everyone has to crunch the numbers for themselves and decide whether this makes sense or not.

 Historically, LifeMiles doesn’t always have access to all the same space that other Star Alliance programs do.
-Avianca recently introduced a new website, which seems to have solved part of their problem with booking partner award tickets, but in the process may have created a whole new problem.
+Earlier this year Avianca introduced a new website, which seems to have solved part of their problem with booking partner award tickets, but in the process may have created a whole new problem.